 It’s important to look after your energy levels so that you can be your best self, more of the time, or at least as much of the time as possible.
-This is especially true during these times of coronavirus.

 Steve Radcliffe, in his book ‘Leadership – Plain and Simple’ writes really interestingly about what he calls ‘the four energies’.
 He talks about these within the context of leadership and how managing your own energy, as well as the energy of others, is paramount to your role as a leader.
 I think that what he writes about can be taken to any context, about managing your own life.
 The four energies he writes about are: